silvio3105/sRTT/README.md

 This is Simple RTT library written on top of SEGGER's RTT functions.
 Library only supports printing to RTT(for now).
 Library is written in C++ using template.
 Each RTT channel is separated C++ object.
 Library requires [sSTD](https://github.com/silvio3105/sSTD) library.

-Driver documentation is available at `.docs/html/index.html`.
+Library documentation is available at `.docs/html/index.html`.
 Example applications are available at `examples` folder.
 All examples are made for STM32.